 Root weight is a crucial horticultural characteristic that has a direct impact on radish output because the root is the crop's most valuable component.
 According to Kiran et al. (2016), increased root weight is a result of better nutrient availability and uptake, particularly for phosphate, nitrogen, and potassium.
 Due to their abundance of nutrients and growth hormones, including as auxins, cytokinins, and gibberellins, which encourage cell division, protein synthesis, and nutrient translocation, seaweed extracts increase root weight.
 As a result, roots accumulate more dry matter (Ramulu and Rao, 2003).
 The application of Azotobacter to seeds also increases the availability of nitrogen and phosphorus, which promotes root growth and productivity.
 These findings are consistent with those of Kataria (2009), Kumar et al. (2016), and Mali et al. (2018) for radish.

 Maximizing yield is the main objective of crop cultivation in order to improve financial returns.
 Seaweed extract has a good impact on root length, nutrient uptake, and translocation, all of which may lead to higher root yield in radish.
-Seaweed, which is abundant in minerals, growth hormones, and bioactive chemicals, promotes root development and controls hormone levels (Ahmad et al., 2022; Walker, 1990).
+Seaweed, which is abundant in minerals, growth hormones, and bioactive chemicals, promotes root development and controls hormone levels (Ahmad et al., 2022).
 Higher yields are also a result of improved plant characteristics like height, leaf width, and root dimensions.
 Auxin activity and metabolism are improved by balanced phosphorus and continuous nitrogen availability from chemical and biofertilizers.
-According to similar results, balanced nutrient application greatly increased root yield in radish by encouraging vigorous growth and effective nutrient use (Shani et al., 2016; Naveen et al., 2018; Hussain et al., 1997; Ram et al., 2001; Kiran et al., 2016; Jat et al., 2017).
+Combination of organic, inorganic and biofertilizers might have created an ideal soil environment and enhance the availability of nutrients to plant resulting greater uptake and assimilation for maximized yield in radish.
+According to similar results, balanced nutrient application greatly increased root yield in radish by encouraging vigorous growth and effective nutrient use (Shani et al., 2016; Naveen et al., 2018; Kiran et al., 2016; Jat et al., 2017).

 Effect of Azotobacter and Seaweed extract on quality attributes

 Total soluble solids (TSS), which are essential for evaluating the quality of radish, show the amount of dissolved sugars present.
 The rise in TSS could be caused by seaweed extract, which, because of its abundance of hormones and bioactive chemicals, promotes photosynthesis, sugar buildup, and stress tolerance (Ahmad et al., 2022).
 It also enhances nutrient uptake, taste, and root growth.
 Increased doses of nutrients also improve growth features by improving TSS and vitamin C levels, as well as photosynthate translocation and carbohydrate storage (Rayorath et al., 2008).
 Furthermore, combining biofertilizers with chemical fertilizers enhances nutrient availability, enzyme activity, and soil health, enabling better metabolic and quality attributes.
-Similar results have been reported by Sharma et al. (2013), Pathak et al. (2018), Tripathi et al. (2017), Nargave et al. (2018), and Mishra et al. (2020) in radish; Sunandarani and Mallareddy (2007) in carrot; Mullaimaran and Haripriya (2016) in tomato; Kopta and Pokluda (2013) in radish.
+Similar results have been reported by Sharma et al. (2013), Pathak et al. (2018), Tripathi et al. (2017), Nargave et al. (2018), and Mishra et al. (2020) in radish; Sunandarani and Mallareddy (2007) in carrot; Mullaimaran and Haripriya (2016) in tomato; Kopta and Pokluda (2013) in radish; Khanam et al. (2023) in broccoli and Koly et al. (2024) in strawberry.

 Ascorbic acid is an essential constituent of radish roots.
 It is significantly affected by various treatments.
 The improvement in ascorbic acid may be attributed to the fact that biofertilizers boosted photosynthetic and metabolic activity, resulting in higher acid, metabolite, and glucose production.
 The created reserves may be used to synthesize ascorbic acid.
 Another reason for the rise in ascorbic acid content with added biofertilizers could be its capacity to fix ambient nitrogen and boost carbohydrate synthesis.
 These findings are similar to those of Kumar et al. (2016) and Mali et al. (2018) in radish.